chipsalliance/firrtl-spec/spec.md

 -   For ports, `input` ports are sources and `output` ports are duplex.
 -   Submodule instances are sources.
 -   Memories are sources.

-Here are a few comments to help with intuition:
-Nodes may only appear on the right side of a connect.
-Wires and registers may appear on either side of a connect statement.
-Ports are always considered from the perspective of "inside the module".
-Moreover, input ports may only appear "on the right side" of a connect, while output ports may appear on either side of a connect.
-Finally, while submodules instances and memories are strictly sources, they interact with the sub-field rule in such a way that their input ports are sinks.

 The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.
 The flow of a sub-field expression depends upon the orientation of the field.